mmontalbo/grim_rust/docs/runtime_smoke_tests.md

   movement overlay.
 Each entry carries the runtime sequence counter and, when available, the movement frame that triggered the event so geometry changes line up with Manny's position.
+- `--lua-geometry-json` writes the runtime geometry snapshot that the viewer consumes to place Manny, the desk, and the tube anchors correctly.
+Keep the output under `artifacts/run_cache/` so the helper script can forward it to the viewer by path.

 The command prints a transcript to stdout that includes `hotspot.demo.start`/ `hotspot.demo.end` markers alongside dialogue/cutscene logs.
 The JSON artefacts